prankapo/litcode/web/README.md

 		exit(1)
 	# It the user wishes to get some help, then he shall have it and nothing more!
 	elif ('-h' in cmd_args) or ('--help' in cmd_args):
-		"<<Print purpose of ltangle and switches which can be used with it>>" elif '' in cmd_args:
+		<<Print purpose of ltangle and switches which can be used with it>>
+	elif '' in cmd_args:
-		"<<Process command-line arguments passed to ltangle if not running in help mode>>"
+		<<Process command-line arguments passed to ltangle if not running in help mode>>
 	else:
 		print('No filename(s) have been provided!')
 		exit(1)